wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 $ rails generate controller IVR
 ```

-sttOnce that has completed, open up the application in your preferred code editor and let's edit the newly generated `/app/controllers/ivr_controller.rb`.
+Once that has completed, open up the application in your preferred code editor and let's edit the newly generated `/app/controllers/ivr_controller.rb`.
 We are going to add methods for our two routes now.
 First, let's create the `#answer` method that will pick up the call:

 ```ruby
 # ivr_controller.rb